UKnow: A Unified Knowledge Protocol with Multimodal Knowledge Graph Datasets for Reasoning and Vision-Language Pre-Training: Usage of UKnow

-\paragraph{UKnow for Common-sense Reasoning.} Since \textit{UKnow} is reasoning compatible, \textit{i.e.}, it naturally supports all KG-reasoning models, we directly implemented the commonly used KG-reasoning models (\eg, TransE~\cite{TransE}, Q2B~\cite{Q2B}) on \textit{UKnow}.
+Since \textit{UKnow} is reasoning compatible, \textit{i.e.}, it naturally supports all KG-reasoning models, we directly implemented the commonly used KG-reasoning models (\textit{e.g.}, TransE~\cite{TransE}, Q2B~\cite{Q2B}) on \textit{UKnow}.
 We propose a plug-in module which aggregates node features within a small sub-graph region to achieve a better central node features.
 We briefly introduce how to implement this module.
 Suppose $N(e)\equiv\{e_{neib}|r(e_{neib},e)\vee r(e,e_{neib}),r\in\mathcal{R}\}$ is the collection of neighbors of each central node $e$.
 The calculation expression of the new representation ${\rm e}^\prime$ of ${\rm e}$ is as follow:

 where ${\rm e} \in \mathbbm{R}^d $ is the node feature before enhancement, ${\rm e}^\prime $ is the new feature, $\star$ denotes a 2D convolution operation, $\omega_n$ is the filter, ${\rm b}_n $ is the bias and the specification of ${\rm MLP}$ is $\mathbbm{R}^{m_1 \times m_2} \times \mathbbm{R}^d$.
 The concat function ${\tau}^\prime ({\rm e}, N_{\rm e}) \in \mathbbm{R}^{m_1 \times m_2}$ as $[{\rm e}; {{\rm e}_{neib}}^{1^\prime} ; {{\rm e}_{neib}}^{2^\prime}; \ldots ;{{\rm e}_{neib}}^m]$ where ${{\rm e}_{neib}}^i \in {N_{\rm e}^\prime}$.